storozhukBM/verifier/README.md

 Package `verifier` provides simple [defensive programing](https://en.wikipedia.org/wiki/Defensive_programming) primitives.

 Some software has higher than usual requirements for availability, safety or security.
-Very often in such projects people practice pragmatic paranoia with specific set of rules.
+Often in such projects people practice pragmatic paranoia with specific set of rules.
 For example: each public function on any level of your application should check all arguments passed to it.
-It obviously includes checking for nil pointer but also all sub-fields, states, conditions that your code will use, expect or rely on.
+Obviously checking for nil pointers, but also states and conditions, that it will rely on.

-When you use such approaches your code can quickly become a mess and it becomes hard to distinguish between verification code and underlying business logic.
+When you use such approaches your code can become a mess.
+And sometimes it's hard to distinguish between verification code and underlying business logic.

 This small library is built on error handling pattern described by Rob Pike in Go blog called [Errors are values](https://blog.golang.org/errors-are-values).